Axelspire

 The PQC landscape is still evolving.
 Two developments are worth tracking:

 NIST is finalising a fourth standard: FN-DSA (based on the Falcon algorithm), a lattice-based signature scheme using NTRU lattices.
+The draft was submitted for review in August 2025.
 FN-DSA's key advantage is significantly smaller signatures: ~666 bytes at NIST Level 1 and ~1,280 bytes at Level 5—roughly 3-5x smaller than ML-DSA.
 This makes it potentially more attractive for TLS certificates, where signature size directly impacts handshake performance.

 The trade-off: FN-DSA signing requires careful constant-time floating-point arithmetic, making it harder to implement safely on constrained hardware.
 It's not a drop-in replacement, but for server-side certificates where signing happens on capable hardware, FN-DSA could meaningfully reduce PQC's TLS overhead once standardised and widely supported.